StreamExecutionEnvironment contains the

 disableAutoTypeRegistration() Automatic type registration is enabled by default.
 The automatic type registration is registering all types (including sub-types) used by usercode with Kryo and the POJO serializer.

-setTaskCancellationInterval(long interval) Sets the the interval (in milliseconds) to wait between consecutive attempts to cancel a running task.
+setTaskCancellationInterval(long interval) Sets the interval (in milliseconds) to wait between consecutive attempts to cancel a running task.
 When a task is canceled a new thread is created which periodically calls

 interrupt() on the task thread, if the task thread does not terminate within a certain time.
 This parameter refers to the time between consecutive calls to